microsoft/pxt/common-docs/browsers/technical.md

 [visual studio code]: http://code.visualstudio.com

 Most modern browsers automatically update themselves.
-In some environments, such as schools, these automatic updates are disabled for security. **We strongly recommend that you use the most recent version of any of these browsers**, but if you can't then you must use at least:
+In some environments, such as schools, automatic updates are disabled so that any change to browser software can wait until it is approved by an administrator. **We strongly recommend that you use the most recent version of any of these browsers**, but if you can't then you must use at least: